genestack/user-guide/source/doc-odm-user-guide/curator_guide.rst

    :scale: 35 %
    :align: center

-The Study Metainfo Editor ODM application is where you can make changes to the metadata of Study, Sample and any processed/experimental metadata.
+The Study Metainfo Editor ODM application is where you can make changes to the metadata of Study, Samples and any processed/experimental metadata.

 To rename the study click on the "New Study" link at the top of the page and select "rename".
 Type in the new name and click the blue "Rename" button.